Mike Yarwood: Early life

+His showbiz career started after a talent show at a pub in Dukinfield in which he was the runner-up.
+This encouraged him to tour the circuit of pubs and working men's clubs in Northern England.
+His breakthrough into television was then as a warm-up man on Comedy Bandbox – a revue which was a proving ground for British comedians at that time.

 Career

 London Palladium

 Yarwood appeared on British television shows in the 1960s and 1970s.
-Before his various eponymous BBC Television series, he worked for the ITV franchise holder ATV, and for Thames Television after he left the BBC.
-Yarwood owed his initial success to the Sunday Night at the London Palladium variety "spectacular", on which he first appeared in 1964.
-His appearance coincided with the senior political career of Labour Party leader and Prime Minister, Harold Wilson, whom Yarwood impersonated.
+Before his various eponymous BBC television series, he worked for the ITV franchise holder ATV, and for Thames Television after he left the BBC.
+Yarwood owed his initial success to the Sunday Night at the London Palladium variety spectacular, on which he first appeared in 1964.
+His appearance coincided with the senior political career of Labour Party leader and Prime Minister Harold Wilson, whom Yarwood impersonated.

-Topping the TV ratings
+The "Cotton Crew" at the BBC

+Yarwood's career peaked during the 1970s when he was one of a stable of stars under the BBC head of light entertainment Bill Cotton, alongside Bruce Forsyth, Dick Emery, Morecambe and Wise, Val Doonican and the Two Ronnies – all performers who started their careers on ITV during the preceding decade.
+By the late 1970s, some of them had left the BBC and returned to ITV.

-At their height, Yarwood's BBC TV shows regularly attracted 18 million viewers.
-The shows included a varied mix of comic sketches, guest musicians, and a closing song sung by Yarwood (introduced by the line, "and this is me", which became the title of his first autobiography).
+At their peak, Yarwood's BBC TV shows regularly attracted 18 million viewers.
+The shows included a varied mix of comic sketches, guest musicians, and a closing song sung by Yarwood (introduced by the line "and this is me", which became the title of his first autobiography).

+The Mike Yarwood Christmas Show on BBC1 in 1977 was watched by 21.4 million people and was the highest-rated British television programme of that year.
+The show remains one of the most-watched television programmes, other than news and sport, in British history.

+Both Yarwood and Morecambe and Wise signed up with Thames Television, Morecambe and Wise in 1978 and Yarwood in 1982, with mixed results; Morecambe and Wise fared better than Yarwood and their ratings remained relatively high.

+Impressions

-Among the prominent personalities he portrayed were:
+Among the other prominent personalities Yarwood portrayed were: